 We generally consider institutional portfolios to include those portfolios managed for institutional clients such as foundations, endowments, pension and profit sharing plans, government entities, charitable organizations, certain business entities and similar clients.
 In our discretion, we may extend our institutional portfolio fee schedules to non-institutional clients, such as high net worth individuals, trusts, family limited partnerships and individual retirement accounts.
 We consolidate portfolios for clients and related parties for purposes of calculating management fees and portfolio management fee minimums in our discretion.
 We waive or reduce management fees, fee schedules, and portfolio and management fee minimums in our discretion.
-We generally waive management fees and portfolio and management fee minimums for portfolios in which we or our principals, affiliates, employees or related persons have a direct or indirect beneficial interest.
-Our management fees may be adjusted, waived or otherwise negotiated in our discretion and, therefore, certain clients have a different fee schedule than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above, which fee schedules may be lower or higher than those described above.
+We generally waive or reduce management fees and portfolio and management fee minimums for portfolios in which we or our principals, affiliates, employees or related persons have a direct or indirect beneficial interest.
+Our management fees may be adjusted, waived or otherwise negotiated in our discretion and, therefore, certain clients have a different fee schedule than those described above, which fee schedules may be lower or higher than those described above.
+In addition, clients whose investment management advisory firms generally have a different fee schedule than those described above, which fee schedules may be lower or higher than those described above.